 So they’d been back for while, but this day had been the earliest Little Dave had felt up to venturing outside again.
 (I think they’d been back a week or so, but I don’t remember exactly.
 It was long enough to really worry me.)

 These young men had had their entire lives in front of them.
 They’d been vibrant and happy.
 Now they barely even believed in God.
 Biff tried to find out where they stood with God, but both of them declined to go into a lot of detail.
 We parted on good terms, but I was deeply concerned.
 I had reason to be so: they never really recovered, and neither really returned to church anywhere.
 We still hung out with them sometimes, but even Biff understood that religion wasn’t a topic they’d welcome discussing anymore.

-All I do know is that this incident changed my mind on one point that’d driven me almost my entire life: this feeling that if I could just get hardcore enough, if I could just get more Biblical, I’d finally find Jesus.
+All I do know is that this incident changed my mind on one point that’d driven me almost my entire life: this feeling that if I could just get hardcore enough, if I could just get more Biblical, then I’d finally find TRUE CHRISTIANITY™.

-The question was how to know what God wanted.
+The question was how to know what “God” wanted.
 I was soon to discover that one of the main ways, diligent Bible study, was about to get irrevocably undermined in my mind.

 If you like what you see, I would love to have your support.
 My PayPal is firstname.lastname@example.org (that’s an underscore in there) for one-time tips, and I also welcome monthly patrons via Patreon with Roll to Disbelieve.
 Thanks!